stradivari96/python-orm-odm-stars/README.md

-# Top Python ORMs and ODM
+# Top Python Active Record Libraries
-A list of popular github projects related to Python ORMs and ODMs (ranked by stars automatically)
+A list of popular github projects related to Python ORMs, ODMs, OGMs (ranked by stars automatically)

 - [django](https://github.com/django/django): The Web framework for perfectionists with deadlines.